seandstewart/bardly/bardly/plays/romances/pericles/uncut.md

 ### SCENE IV.
 Tarsus.
 A room in the Governor's house.

-*Enter CLEON, the governor of Tarsus, with DIONYZA*
+*Enter CLEON, the governor of Tarsus, with DIONYZA, and others*

 **CLEON**
 My Dionyza, shall we rest us here,